 Lufthansa Flight Cancellation Compensation

-The European Union has laws to assist you if your flight gets cancelled.
-Here’s what you should know:
+The European Union has regulations to help you if your flight is cancelled.
+Here’s the important information:

-In the event of a flight cancellation within two weeks of you’re supposed to leave, you may be entitled to compensation as much as €600.
-However, there’s a condition – the airline doesn’t have to pay if they offer you an alternative flight that aligns closely with your original schedule.
+If your flight is cancelled within two weeks of your planned travel date, you may be entitled to compensation as much as €600.
+But there’s a catch – the airline can avoid paying if they offer you an alternative flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |